icarusfactor/opensim-install/README.md

 BASEPATH/opensim/bin/config-include/Standalone.ini
 ```

-Not changed but default ,to show its connection to the next.
-This is the end of the file.
+Not changed but default,to show its connection to the next.
+This is at the end of the file.
 ```
 Include-Common = "config-include/Standalone.ini"
 ```

 The changes here will reflect the switch from default SQLite to mysql.